terrapower/armi/doc/developer/guide.rst

 The reactor data model is a hierarchical model, following the `Composite Design Pattern
 <http://en.wikipedia.org/wiki/Composite_pattern>`_.
 The top of the data model is the
 :py:class:`Reactor <armi.reactor.reactors.Reactor>`, which contains one
-:py:class:`Core <armi.reactor.cores.Core>` object and a collection of :py:class:`ExcoreStructures <armi.reactor.excoreStructure.ExcoreStructure>`.
-An example
-``ExcoreStructure`` might be a :py:class:`SpentFuelPool <armi.reactor.spentFuelPool.SpentFuelPool>`.
+:py:class:`Core <armi.reactor.cores.Core>` object and a collection of zero or more :py:class:`ExcoreStructures <armi.reactor.excoreStructure.ExcoreStructure>`.
+An example ``ExcoreStructure`` might be a :py:class:`SpentFuelPool <armi.reactor.spentFuelPool.SpentFuelPool>`.

 For now, the ``Core`` object in ARMI assumes it contains **Assembly** objects, which are in turn made up as a collection of **Block** objects.
-This will be optional in the future.
 The leaves of the the Composite Model in the ARMI framework are called :py:class:`Component <armi.reactor.components.component.Component>`.

 .. figure:: /.static/armi_reactor_objects.png
     :align: center